Survival Gear Experts is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

-A Kukri, is probably one of those survival/camping tools that everyone wants.
+A Kukri is one of those survival/camping tools that everyone wants.
 It’s an amazingly simple multipurpose tool that ends up being used for cutting, building, chopping and gutting fish/animals.

 As with most types of knife, the Kukri has a long history.
-In this case it goes back to the Gurkha army, a formidable force of man who fight for the British Army.
+In this case, it goes back to the Gurkha army, a formidable force of men who fought for the British Army.
 These men were experts in survival, hunting and combat.

 1. EGKH Genuine Gurkha